PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Battle Log**: This area communicates turn-based events such as move selections, effects, or prompts asking the player to choose their next action.

-### 6.4.
+### 8.4.
 Prototypes

+// Comment: Consider moving detailed prototype implementation details to Technical Specifications document.
+// Keep only high-level prototype goals and user experience findings in this document.

 Before building the full application, several prototypes were created using the Qt Creator framework.
 The goal was to test and validate the proposed interface designs while becoming more familiar with the development environment.

 Rather than developing a single unified prototype, we focused on creating multiple smaller prototypes, each targeting specific features or interface components that required testing.

 The following prototypes have been developed so far:

-[Interface_Prototype_1](TBD)<br> Basic navigation through the app's main pages.
+- **Interface_Prototype_1**: Basic navigation through the app's main pages.

-[Interface_Prototype_2](TBD)<br> Improved layout and interaction elements.
+- **Interface_Prototype_2**: Improved layout and interaction elements.

-[Simulation_Test1](TBD)<br> Initial simulation screen displaying battle setup and interaction.
+- **Simulation_Test1**: Initial simulation screen displaying battle setup and interaction.

-[Database_Prototype_1](TBD)<br> Early test for database connectivity and data retrieval.
+- **Database_Prototype_1**: Early test for database connectivity and data retrieval.

-[Rules_Prototype1](TBD)<br> Prototype to test rule selection and checkbox interactions.
+- **Rules_Prototype1**: Prototype to test rule selection and checkbox interactions.

 These prototypes provided valuable insight into user interaction flow, layout clarity, and feature behavior, helping us refine the interface before full implementation.

-## 7. Glossary
+## 9. Glossary

-### 7.1.
+### 9.1.
 RPG Lexical Field

 |         Term         |                  Definition                   |
 | :------------------: | :------------------------------------------: |